Goals & Objectives(Legislature)

 Time-Based – When?

 Apply the umbrella analogy and think of each spoke as an objective.
-Using Boys’ State University – in support of the lower class sizes, one objective might be “to hire 5 new teachers every year for the next 3 years.”
+Using the Boys’ State University example – in support of the lower class sizes, one objective might be “to hire 5 new teachers every year for the next 3 years.”
 Without specific objectives, the general goal could not be accomplished – Just as an umbrella could not open or close without the spokes.
 Importantly, goals and objectives become less useful when they are unrealistic or ignored.
 Remember as an elected official and leader things will constantly change.
-As you complete other projects each decision you make should align with your goals and objectives.
-As you get presented with other issues and opportunities keep in mind the goals you set for the week as you make decisions.
+Each decision you make should align with your goals and objectives and those of your constituents as well.
+As you get presented with other issues and opportunities keep in mind the goals you set and campaign promises you made for the week as you make decisions.